wizh/algorithms/README.md

-# algorithms
+# Algorithm implementations!
-My implementations of sorting and search algorithms
+My take on sorting and searching problems.

+Everything implemented as Python 3.4.x.